 Create Your Keyword List

 Once you have a list of possible keywords, you can begin to organize and curate your list.
 It’s a good idea to prioritize your keywords using a number of keyword tools.
+Consider using:

-For more Amazon keyword research tips, check out this blog post.
+For more Amazon keyword research tips, check out Tips for Effective Keyword Research.

-- Amazon operates on keywords rather than keyphrases, and you only have to use a keyword once.
+Amazon operates on keywords rather than key phrases so you only have to use a keyword once.
 Keyword-stuffing with repetitive keywords will not strengthen your listing.
 While it will not hurt your listing, you should avoid taking up valuable space with repetitive keywords when possible.

-- Amazon has very limited options when it comes to HTML formatting, so there is not a lot of flexibility with styling your listing.
+Amazon has very limited options when it comes to HTML formatting, so there is not a lot of flexibility with styling your listing.
 Familiarize yourself with Amazon’s product page style guide to make sure your product listings fit the guidelines.

 Need more help writing your Amazon product description?
 We’re experts!
-Get in touch today to learn more about how we can help you sell your product on Amazon.
+Get in touch today to learn more about how we can assist in selling your product on Amazon.

 Want To See This Advice In Action?